pzwiernik/22997-networks/README.md

 ***

 ### Announcements:
+- I added the proof sketches for both theorems of Lecture 2.
+The slides have been updated.
 - The midterm is scheduled for Monday, October 27, during the lecture.
 - The first lecture is on September 29, 3-4:30pm, in room 40.063.